girirajvyas/101-series/GitHub.md

  - IDE

 What you will find below?
  - There are steps including commands to initialize and push project to remote repository
+ - Also, you will find details about docusaurus which is used for creating the documentation.

 Once you are done commiting your code to github, It might be the case you start searching how to publish these changes on a site, for this you can go through **GH-Pages**